rspeicher/jugglf/README.md

 ### Wishlist Data

 Maybe you don't raid the same zones we do.
-You probably want to change that.
+You probably want to change the Wishlists page to show zones and bosses you care about.

 Zone > Boss > Item data is currently populated by the `lib/tasks/wishlist.rake` file which is a _hot mess_.
-This is another area where I want to turn it into a web interface, but again, too much work, not enough reward.
+This is another area where I want to turn it into a web interface, but again, too much work, not enough reward for the time being.
 See the `lib/scraper.rb` file for an example of scraping loot data for a boss from the Armory.
 Seriously.
 Hot mess.

 ### Attendance Parsing